ChristerAkerblom/P3-Behavioual-Cloning/writeup_report.md

 #### 1. Model architecture overview

 The data were is normalized in the model using a Keras lambda layer and cropped in order to remove non-relevant infomration in the top and bottom of the images.
-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 64 (model.py lines 80-92) The model includes RELU layers to introduce nonlinearity.
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 64.
+The model includes RELU layers to introduce nonlinearity.

 #### 2. Attempts to reduce overfitting in the model